scottcase3374/primetoolkit/README.md

 This could be combined with a type of caching - where a final prime is fully calculated and weak and/or soft references are used to enable access if needed for a period of time but then eventually the BigInteger would be reclaimable by the GC.
 Before being reclaimed, it could be used to generate bases (or other types of bases) for other primes.
 Temporarily having the actual BigInteger representation allows simple diff calculations or finding the distance between items, etc. Hopefully this makes sense to a degree.
 It needs a few good use cases or scenarios to help determine if it could truly work and be beneficial.
 It definitely is intended to enable more space vs time trade-offs to be possible.

 As the initial design used sequential processes; when I started to add in support for more parallel/concurrent processing I should have immediately reviewed my data structures to identify any potential issues.
-Interestingly, even though some of my initial choices needed to change, I didn't see actual issues with my results before moving to some of the concurrent collections.
+Interestingly, when using HashMap, I didn't see actual issues with my results before moving to some of the concurrent collections.

 ## Implementation